Code-Institute-Submissions/weightbearer/README.md

 - Contact - A basic form that allows people to send a message to the band, as well as selecting the reason for enquiry.

 ### Features Left to Implement
-- I've included a dummy contact form and shop that will be fleshed out once I've completed the JavaScript module.
+- I've included a dummy contact form and shop that will be live once I've completed the JavaScript module.
+I have no doubt that completing that module will throw up a million ideas for this project, but I'll be using this README as a guide of what to get started on.
+- A really frustrating part of this project was in the effect of borders and margins on Bootstrap grids.
+I actually took a few days off because I was making zero progress towards my goal, I had just lost all perspective and was in danger of stalling.
+Bootstrap is obviously a powerful and complex tool so I'd like to re-visit the main content of the index page once I'm more comfortable with how things work.
+- I'd like to include a live Instagram feed at the side of the home page just to break up the content.
+- After lots of pain and suffering causing by overwriting Bootstrap classes with my own CSS and the myriad issues this brings up, I'd like to conduct a review of my CSS styling to see if there are further efficiencies I can make with a better understanding of Bootstrap.

 ## Technologies Used